Exactly How To Initiate Sex Without Feeling Awkward

 LoveSync’s Kickstarter campaign promised, “With LoveSync there's no rejection, no guilt, and no missed opportunities.”
 But although the Kickstarter met its goal, many thought the invention was needlessly complicating simple communication.
-The product was roundly mocked and memed, and when the inventors presented the button on SharkTank earlier this month, all five sharks declined to invest.
+The product was roundly mocked and memed, and when the inventors presented the button on SharkTank (the US version of Dragon's Den earlier this month, all five sharks declined to invest.
 “Why don't you just talk to each other?” one wondered.

 Advertisement